Updated for 2017!

 Why should an adult order the Kid’s Meal?

 Adult Meal portions are larger for sure, as is the price, but sometimes you don’t need to eat larger portions.
 Maybe you had a large breakfast and just need something to hold you over until later?
 Maybe the summer heat bothers your stomach, so you need a smaller portion.

 Linda, “A Kid’s Meal is the perfect amount of food for me, otherwise I will get ill.
 Sometimes I cannot eat the adult choices due to the selection.
 There’s no point in getting sick at the Happiest Place on Earth!”

 Mary Ann, “I do all the time.
 Adult meals are too much for me.
 Yes, there is a limited kids’ meal menu, but that’s better that than throwing food away.”

 Robin, “I do.
 The regular meals are too much food, and I will admit, I love mac & cheese, and Disney has the best!”

 Maybe you are one of those rare people trying to stick to your diet while on vacation?
 I know many people have returned from Orlando lamenting the extra weight they brought back.
-Kids’ meals will definitely have less calories than their adult counterparts.
+Kids’ meals will definitely have fewer calories than their adult counterparts.